-- Frequent cycling.
+- Short cycling.
 Is the heat turning on and off a lot?
-This is a hint that your furnace is becoming less effective.
+This is a hint that your furnace is becoming less effective

 - Noise.
 No noise is good news when it comes to your HVAC system.
-Groaning, popping, or banging, on the other hand, is often a sign the end is near.
+Loud noises, on the other hand, usually signal that the unit is in need of repair.

 - Physical discomfort (yours, that is).
-We assume that if you have a furnace, you’ve got a good carbon monoxide detector in your house to alert you if something goes wrong.
+If you have a gas furnace, presumably you’ve got a carbon monoxide alarm in your house to alert you if something goes wrong.
 If you haven’t, march right out and get one now but know that headaches, nausea, and mental fog can be a sign that your furnace’s heat exchanger has begun to crack and is discharging toxic gases into the house.
-No question here whatsoever: a new furnace is a must.
+No question here: a new furnace is a must.

 What should I do next?

 Contact an HVAC professional if any of this sounds familiar.
-In fact, get in the habit of having your furnace looked at once a year anyway.
+In fact, get in the habit of having your furnace serviced every year.
 Regular maintenance is the key to prolonging its life, and to discovering big problems before the season’s worst cold snap hits.

 A final note: you may be wondering about proactive replacement to save on energy bills.
 Replacing your furnace before it’s actually failing can make sense in some circumstances, but only if you have a really inefficient furnace and a large heating load (say, if you have lots of square footage).
 For your new model, you’ll want to choose an efficient ENERGY STAR® unit—in New York, ENERGY STAR gas furnaces are 16 percent more efficient than the current minimum standard, saving you up to $94 per year over a standard new model (but likely much more than that compared to your old, inefficient furnace).
 Those savings alone can put a significant dent into a new furnace cost.